-This release presents provisional estimates of people’s household disposable income in the UK for the financial year ending (FYE) 2019.
+This release presents provisional estimates of income inequality of people in the UK for the financial year ending (FYE) 2019.

 These provisional figures are “nowcasts” produced using a microsimulation model based on Living Costs and Food Survey (LCF) data, up-to-date information on tax and benefit policy, and the latest economic data in FYE 2019.
 More information about this process can be found at the end of the release.

-Alongside this release, estimates of changes in income inequality in FYE 2019 are presented in Household income inequality, UK: Financial year ending 2019 (provisional).
+Alongside this release, estimates of changes in average household income in FYE 2019 are presented in Average household income, UK: Financial year ending 2019 (provisional).

-Average household income is estimated by focusing on the distribution of household income of individuals, consistent with statistics published earlier this year in Average household income, UK: Financial year ending 2018.
+Income inequality is now estimated by focusing on the distribution of household income of individuals, consistent with statistics published earlier this year in Household income inequality, UK: Financial year ending 2018.
 This marks a change from the analysis presented in provisional estimates for FYE 2018 and earlier, where average incomes are measured on the distribution of households.

-Provisional estimates presented for FYE 2019 in this bulletin are not comparable with historical bulletins presenting provisional estimates, such as Effects of taxes and benefits on UK household income – flash estimate: financial year ending 2018.
-The associated datasets within this release present estimates on a person basis for the full time series.
+Therefore, provisional estimates presented for FYE 2019 in the remainder of this bulletin are not comparable with historical bulletins presenting provisional estimates, such as Effects of taxes and benefits on UK household income – flash estimate: financial year ending 2018.
+The associated datasets within this release present estimates on an individual for the full time series.

 The financial years used in this release are the 12 months from April to March.Nôl i'r tabl cynnwys

-This is the fifth release of provisional estimates of household income using nowcasting techniques, with Figure 4 demonstrating their accuracy compared with final estimates published later each year.
+This is the fifth release of provisional estimates of income inequality using nowcasting techniques.
+Figure 3 compares provisional and final estimates of the Gini coefficient with their 95% confidence interval.

-This is the first year in which the provisional estimates of median household income are estimated by considering the distribution of people, rather than households.
-As such, estimates of median income for years financial year ending (FYE) 2015 to FYE 2018 in Figure 4 are based on the distribution of households and not people, and are therefore not comparable with estimates presented for FYE 2019 in the remainder of this bulletin.
+This is the first year in which the provisional estimates of income inequality are estimated by considering the distribution of people, rather than households.
+As such, estimates of the Gini coefficient for years financial year ending (FYE) 2015 to FYE 2018 in Figure 3 are based on the distribution of households and not people, and are therefore not comparable with estimates presented for FYE 2019 in the remainder of this article.

-Figure 5: Provisional estimates of median income are broadly in line with final estimates
+Figure 3: Provisional estimates of income inequality are broadly in line with final estimates

 Disposable income is the amount of money that households have available for spending and saving after direct taxes (such as Income Tax and Council Tax) have been accounted for.
 It includes earnings from employment, private pensions and investments, as well as cash benefits provided by the state.
 More information on the different stages of income can be found in the Things you need to know about this release section of Effects of taxes and benefits on UK household income: financial year ending 2017.